reinvented/studentsachieve/README.md

 *This code is an independent open source software project not affiliated with StudentsAchieve Software.*

 The code is early in development and is limited in function.
-Right now you can use it simply to automate a login to StudentsAchieve and retrieve a list of your child's classes and teachers and their email addresses.
+Right now you can use it simply to automate a login to StudentsAchieve, retrieve a list of your child's classes and teachers and their email addresses, and retrieve attendance data for a range of dates.

 ### Limitations